Vacant Unit Tax

 The City has numerous other tools and programs to help make more housing available, including investments in affordable housing units, support for non-profit housing providers, rent subsidy programs, and investments in homelessness outreach and emergency shelters.
 Hamilton joins the cities of Vancouver, Toronto and Ottawa to implement a vacant unit tax.

-The Vacant Unit Tax (VUT) is an annual tax payable by the owner of an eligible property that has been vacant for more than 183 days in the previous calendar year.
-All owners of eligible properties must submit an annual mandatory declaration on the status of their property.
-If a mandatory declaration is not submitted the property will be considered vacant and VUT will be charged.
+The Vacant Unit Tax (VUT) is an annual tax payable by the owner of a residential unit that has been vacant for more than 183 days in the previous calendar year.
+All owners of residential units must submit an annual declaration on the status of their property.
+If a declaration is not submitted the residential unit will be considered vacant and VUT will be charged.

 A residential unit may be considered vacant by the City and subject to the tax if the owner: